jcdenton-unatco/substackscraper/README.md

+## Editor's Note

+I forked this repo because it was the only substack scraping tool I could find that wasn't either completely broken or full of bloated dependencies (webdriver, etc).
+It hasn't been kept up to date, but I'd rather hack on this than start my own from scratch.

+### TODO

+- [ ] Traverse pagination on posts list so the tool can download more than the most recent 23 posts
+- [ ] Verify that the cookie strategy for downloading premium posts still works
+- [ ] Option to work with custom domain names (formats other than blogname.substack.com)
+- [ ] Handle downloading podcast episodes
+- [ ] Support other non-image embedded media
+- [ ] Support Substack's non-newsletter content (maybe, if I ever find anything good there)
+- [ ] Some kind of options for filtering or single-post downloading or whatever

 # Substack Scraper

 A small cli tool to grab substack posts (free or paid) and outputs it into markdown files.